 - Peter Thomas Roth

-is there a Sephora store in London or elsewhere in the UK?
+Is there a Sephora UK store in London?

-Unfortunately no, there are no Sephora stores in the UK.
-It was rumoured in 2019 that Sephora would be opening a store in London's Westfield shopping centre - but the rumours turned out to be just that and the beauty mecca never materialised.
+The short answer is no. Sadly, there are no Sephora stores here in the UK.
+It has been rumored over the years that Sephora would be opening a store in London's Westfield shopping center—but the rumors turned out to be just that and the beauty mecca never materialized.

 Where you can buy Sephora brands in the UK